-The Karlsruhe School of Elementary Particle and Astroparticle Physics: Science and Technology (KSETA) is the graduate school of the KIT Center for Elementary Particle and Astroparticle Physics KCETA , which bundles the theoretical and experimental research activities of KIT in the field of elementary particle and astroparticle physics.
+The "Karlsruhe School for Elementary Particle and Astroparticle Physics: Science and Technology" (KSETA) is the graduate school of the KIT Center for Elementary Particle and Astroparticle Physics KCETA , which bundles the theoretical and experimental research activities of the KIT in the field of elementary particle and astroparticle physics.
 Further information on KSETA

-The Helmholtz International Research School for Teratronics (HIRST) was founded in 2012 to train a new generation of researchers and developers with competencies across the electromagnetic spectrum.
+The "Helmholtz International Research School for Teratronics" (HIRST) was founded in 2012 to train a new generation of researchers and developers with expertise across the electromagnetic spectrum.

-Further information about S3EP and SESE School
+Further information on S3EP and the SESE School